dr01d3r/redcap-em-orca-search/README.md

 - New Record support for projects with and without auto-numbering enabled
 - Result highlighting when searching with partial matching enabled
 - Support for searching through repeating forms
+- Data Access Group security
+  - Users in a DAG will only see results from within their DAG
+  - Users not assigned a DAG will see results regardless of DAG

 ## Prerequisites